-- Warehousing – Inventory needs can fluctuate, so understanding how your inventory is moving through the warehouse will help determine your average cost per square foot of storage.
+- Warehousing – Inventory needs can fluctuate, so understanding how your inventory moves through the warehouse will help determine your average cost per square foot of storage.

 - Labor Costs of Logistics Department – Everyone from management to general assembly labor should be included in this KPI.

 Soft costs are harder to pinpoint and calculate even when you know what they are.
-In most cases, it’s due to the fact that soft cost calculation requires an intensive amount of manual labor.
+In most cases, soft cost calculation requires an intensive amount of manual labor.
 Some of these costs include:

 - Labor Inefficiency – Is the labor you have working efficiently and effectively?
-Things like absence, smoke breaks, water cooler conversations, wasted time on phones and personal devices, etc. contribute to an ineffective labor force.
-On the management side, we all too often see transportation managers spending an inordinate amount of time gathering shipping quotes from individual carriers.
-This soft cost is one which often goes unnoticed because it’s a job-related task.
+Absence, smoke breaks, water cooler conversations, wasted time on phones and personal devices, etc., contribute to an ineffective labor force.
+On the management side, we often see transportation managers spending excessive time gathering shipping quotes from individual carriers.
+This soft cost often goes unnoticed because it’s a job-related task.

-- Non-Competitive Carrier Rates – Shipping rates are constantly fluctuating, so utilizing a single carrier will often have you paying much higher rates.
+- Non-Competitive Carrier Rates – Shipping rates constantly fluctuate, so utilizing a single carrier will often have you paying much higher rates.

 - Carrier Performance – This is a HUGE soft-cost area.
 How often is the carrier delivering shipments on time?
 Is your billing accurate/ Are goods arriving free from damage?

 How a 3PL Helps Reduce These Costs